Kick off the new tax year with 50% off our Ltd company accountancy packages!

-The Regulations say that where an employee has been continuously employed on successive fixed-term contracts for four years or more (from 10th July 2002), he/she should automatically receive permanent status, unless:
+The regulations say that where an employee has been continuously employed on successive fixed-term contracts for four years or more (from 10th July 2002), he/she should automatically receive permanent status.

-When you have four years continuous service you can ask your employer for a written statement confirming that you are now a permanent employee and are no longer employed on a Fixed Term Contract.
-If your employer fails to give you this statement (when you have requested it) or gives you a statement of reasons why you must remain on a FTC that you don’t agree with, you can state a grievance and possibly make a claim to an Employment Tribunal.
-For more information on continuous service read our new Guide here.
+When you have four years of continuous service, you can ask your employer for a written statement confirming that you’re now a permanent employee and are no longer employed on a Fixed Term Contract.
+If your employer fails to give you this statement (when you’ve requested it) or gives you a statement of reasons why you must remain on a FTC that you don’t agree with, you can state a grievance and possibly make a claim to an Employment Tribunal.
+For more information on continuous service, read our guide here.

 In many cases where a FTC expires, the reason for dismissal will be redundancy (as the requirement for the employee to do the work has ceased or diminished and there is a reduction in the number of employees).
 Therefore the employer must follow a fair redundancy procedure which includes: